Blog

 If you've had more than four yeast infections in a year, single-dose fluconazole likely isn't enough.
 Current guidelines support a longer induction course (150 mg every 72 hours for three doses) followed by weekly maintenance for up to six months.
 This is something your provider would discuss with you based on your history.

 Short answer: yes — if "seeing a doctor" means sitting in a waiting room.
-You can't legally get antibiotics from a vending machine, but you can absolutely be evaluated and prescribed through async telehealth without ever physically meeting your provider.
+You can't legally get antibiotics from a vending machine, but you can absolutely be evaluated and prescribed through online telehealth without ever physically meeting your provider.
 Here's how that actually works, and where it doesn't.

-Async isn't appropriate for every UTI.
+Online treatment isn't appropriate for every UTI.
 You need to see someone in person if you have:

 A well-designed intake form will identify these cases and route you to in-person care rather than prescribe.